MangoShip/ECS271Final/CenterNet/README.md

 To run the centernet_model.ipynb create the following directory structure.

 - The annotations directory requires the label map file.
-- The images/train and images/test directories require the train and test images and xml files.
+- The images/train and images/test directories require the train and test images

 training_demo/
 ├─ annotations/